About Electromagnetic Radiation

 Highly Recommended

 Like all our Science Reasoning Center activities, the completion of the Electromagnetic Radiation activity requires that a student use provided information about a phenomenon, experiment, or data presentation to answer questions.
 This information is accessible by tapping on the small thumbnails found on the bottom right of every question.
 However, it may be considerably easier to have a printed copy of this information or to display the information in a separate browser window.
-You can access this information from this page
+You can access this information from

 The Standards

-Electromagnetic Radiation includes three activities that focus on the relative wavelength, frequency, and energy of the various regions of the electromagnetic spectrum amd the connection of these quantities to the manner in which such waves interact with matter.
+Electromagnetic Radiation includes three activities that focus on the relative wavelength, frequency, and energy of the various regions of the electromagnetic spectrum and the connection of these quantities to the manner in which such waves interact with matter.
 Each part of this NGSS-inspired task involves a different type of skill or understanding.
 Collectively, the three parts were designed to address the following NGSS performance expectation:

 HS-PS4-4: